dschlenk/opennms-cookbook/README.md

 Similarly, `rpmnew` files are created when a newer version of a file exists, but it doesn't contain breaking changes.
-Just like `rpmsave` files, OpenNMS won't start with these files present, and the rest of the converge will make the changes we want anyway, so we just overwrite the old file with the `rpmnew` version.
+Just like `rpmsave` files, OpenNMS won't start with these files present, and the rest of the converge will make the changes we want anyway, so we just remove the old file.

 ### Recipes